Sal Mineo: Personal life

 In a 1972 interview with Boze Hadleigh, Mineo confirmed his bisexuality.

 Mineo met English-born actress Jill Haworth on the set of the film Exodus in 1960, in which they portrayed young lovers.
+She was then 15 years old.
 Mineo and Haworth were in an on-and-off relationship for many years.
 They were engaged to be married at one point.
-According to Mineo biographer Michael Gregg Michaud, Haworth cancelled the engagement after she caught Mineo engaging in sexual relations with a man.
+According to Mineo biographer Michael Gregg Michaud, Haworth cancelled the engagement after she caught Mineo having sexual relations with a man.
 The two remained very close friends until Mineo's death.

 Mineo expressed disapproval of Haworth's brief relationship with television producer Aaron Spelling, because he was 22 years older than she.
 One night, when Mineo found Haworth and Spelling at a private Beverly Hills nightclub, he punched Spelling in the face, yelling, "Do you know how old she is?
 What are you doing with her at your age?"

-At the time of his death, he was in a six-year relationship with actor and retired acting coach Courtney Burr III.
+At the time of his death, Mineo was in a six-year relationship with actor and retired acting coach Courtney Burr III (1948-).

+In 2010, Michael Gregg Michaud published a biography of Sal Mineo.
+He received critical acclaim for his depth of research and the contributions he gained from Sal's friends, family, acquaintances and co-stars.
+Michaud dedicated the book to Jill Haworth and Courtney Burr III: both were significant partners to Mineo and they remained close friends until Haworth's death.